corda/samples-java/Tokens/dollartohousetoken/README.md

     start HouseTokenCreateAndIssueFlow owner: PartyB, valuation: 10000 USD, noOfBedRooms: 2, constructionArea: 1000sqft, additionInfo: NA, address: Mumbai

 We can now check the issued house token in PartyB's vault.
-Since we issued it as a [NonFungible](https://training.corda.net/libraries/tokens-sdk/#nonfungibletoken) token we can query the vault for non-fungible tokens.
+Since we issued it as a NonFungible token we can query the vault for non-fungible tokens.

     run vaultQuery contractStateType: com.r3.corda.lib.tokens.contracts.states.NonFungibleToken

-Note that HouseState token is an evolvable token which is a [LinearState](https://docs.corda.net/docs/corda-os/api-states.html#linearstate), thus we can check PartyB's vault to view the [EvolvableToken](https://training.corda.net/libraries/tokens-sdk/#evolvabletokentype)
+Note that HouseState token is an evolvable token which is a `LinearState`, thus we can check PartyB's vault to view the `EvolvableToken`

     run vaultQuery contractStateType: HouseState